bhatit2/Front-end-Interview-questions/README.md

         }
     Fix the above function to log correct values of i.

-## Angularjs interview questions
+## AngularJS interview questions
-1. what is angularjs?
+1. What is angularjs?
 Why do we need angularjs?
 2. What are directives?
 3. What is scope?
 4. Explain dependency injection.